 Best 3-year CD rates pay up to 1.71% nationally

-As usual, this means that local deals from credit unions and community banks are still the best way to earn top dollar on your CD investments, up to 2.33% APY right now on 36-month certificates.
+As usual, local deals from credit unions and community banks are still the best way to earn top dollar on your CD investments, up to 2.33% APY right now on 36-month certificates.

 The top national deals

-For almost six months, beginning last July, E-Loan towered above the competition for nationally available 3-year CD rates.
+For the last half of 2015, E-Loan towered above the competition for nationally available 3-year CD rates.

 Not only did its 1.85% APY outpay the runner-up by almost two-tenths of a percentage point, but it was the best national yield we'd seen in almost four years.